-Dealing with contractual matters and get you in sticky situations.
+Dealing with contractual matters and getting you in sticky situations.
 No one likes to be the bad guy, and Karma can be a real “you know what”.
-So here are a few tips and techniques for dealing with difficult customers.
+So here are a few tips with storage rental disclaimers and techniques for dealing with difficult customers.

 Get real legal advice.
 Make sure your contract is reviewed by an attorney and that you're taking advantage of all your legal options with regard to non-payment.
 In the US some states are very generous with regards to what self-storage operators can charge and enforce in their businesses with the full backing of the state law.
 Other states: not so much.
 So you want to make sure that you get legal advice and that your contract is vetted by an attorney to make sure you have as much legal protection and enforcement rights as possible.
 A big, thick contract also has a certain intimidation factor when dealing with the public, and it may provide just enough incentive so that you minimize future confrontations.